Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

 5. Hello, printf
    Writes a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
 Using the printf function and returning a 0.

+6. Size is not grandeur, and territory does not make a nation Writes a C program that prints the size of various types on the computer it is compiled and run on and must return a value of zero.